Skip to main content

 Rent benefit is an allowance for rental costs that is paid out by the national government.
 When you meet the conditions, rent benefit can help you to afford the house you are renting.

-Whether you are eligible for rent benefit depends on your age, rent, income, nationality and whether the rented accomodation counts as an independent accomodation.
+Whether you are eligible for rent benefit depends on your age, rent, income, nationality and whether the rented accommodation counts as an independent accommodation.
 On the Tax Administration website you will find an overview of the conditions for receiving rent benefit and how to apply for it.

 For the application you can use the test calculator on the Tax Administration website (only available in Dutch).
 This calculator helps estimate how much rent benefit you can expect.
 After you have done the test calculation, you can submit your application via the Tax Administration’s website, using “Mijn toeslagen” (only available in Dutch).
 You will then receive a message from the Tax Administration whether you are entitled to rent benefit and how much you will receive.